 top of page

-I have been a physical therapist for over 25 years and have had the privilege of serving the Grass Valley and Nevada City community for the past 15 years.
+I have been a physical therapist for over 25 years.
+I have had the privilege of serving the Grass Valley and Nevada City community for the past 15 years.
 My experience spans a variety of clinical settings, including outpatient care, acute rehabilitation, and hospital-based practice.
 I currently work as a sole practitioner.

 Profile picture.jpg

-Over the years, I have gained an appreciation for additional therapies, and a respect for what they can bring to the healing environment.
-Consequently, I have actively pursued craniosacral therapy (CST), taking over 500 hours of classes from the Upledger Institute, becoming techniques certified.
-I am a certified neurodevelopmental practitioner, have experience in myofascial release, movement re-education, sensory processing disorder, concussion rehabilitation, and reflex integration.
+Over the years, I have developed an appreciation for additional therapies and a deep respect for the role they play in the healing process.
+As a result, I have actively pursued craniosacral therapy (CST), completing over 500 hours of training through the Upledger Institute and becoming Techniques Certified.
+I am also a certified neurodevelopmental practitioner and have experience in myofascial release, movement re-education, sensory processing disorder, concussion rehabilitation, and reflex integration.

-I view each patient as a unique individual with a distinctive background and condition.
-I never use a “cookbook” approach to treatments.
-I seek to meet each person as an individual by thoroughly evaluating his/her health history, their strengths and goals.
-Together we determine the best course of action for the two of us to work together as a team.
-My ultimate goal as a physical therapist is to work with individuals and their accompanying injuries in their journey to self discovery and recovery.
+I view each patient as a unique individual with a distinct background and condition, and I do not take a “cookbook” approach to treatment.
+Instead, I strive to meet each person where they are by thoroughly evaluating their health history, strengths, and goals.
+Together, we determine the best course of action and work collaboratively as a team.
+My ultimate goal as a physical therapist is to support individuals in their journey toward self-discovery and recovery while addressing their injuries with care and intention.

 Keri Dahlstrom, PT, CST